LQ458/Sigma_Investing_Sourcecodes/README.md

 ## Project Overview

-Sigma Investing is a finance based team that focuses on providing efficient investment solutions using modern decision-making techniques.
-This repository contains the source code for our TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) based investment decision-making model.
-The project aims to select the best investment options by comparing various alternatives and measuring their performance relative to the ideal solution.
+Sigma Investing is a team that focuses on providing efficient investment solutions using modern decision-making techniques.
+This repository contains the source code for our investment report (for our client Hilary Ash).

-Middleware is software that acts as a bridge between the operating system or database and the various applications in the project.
-The following section will cover the required middleware that must be downloaded and installed for the successful execution of this project.

 ## Required Middleware